Editorial cover for EVA Algebra: Sequence, Parallel, Conditional

 These are not abstract mathematical curiosities.
 They have direct, practical consequences for every line of code you write:

 Refactoring is safe.
 Associativity means you can break a long pipeline into smaller named circuits and compose them back.
-The result is provably identical.
+The result is reviewable against the same declared blueprint.
 No refactoring regression.
 Ever.

 Parallelization is automatic.
 Commutativity of parallel composition means the compiler parallelizes independent computations without a single annotation from you.
 No async/await.
 No thread pools.
 No race conditions.
 The algebra handles it.

-Optimization is provably correct.
+Optimization is reviewable against the declared model.
 Distributivity means the compiler can inline, factor, and reorder your code — and the algebraic laws guarantee the transformation preserves behavior.
 Other compilers optimize and hope nothing breaks.
-BRIK64 optimizes and proves nothing can.
+BRIK64 optimizes and keeps the reviewed boundary explicit.

 Composition preserves certification.
 This is the crown jewel.
-If every monomer in a circuit is certified (Phi C = 1), and every composition follows the three EVA operators, then the entire circuit is certified.
+If every monomer in a circuit is review-scoped (closure check passed), and every composition follows the three EVA operators, then the entire circuit is review-scoped.
 Correctness scales.
 It does not degrade as the program grows.
 It composes.
 Build a 10-line circuit or a 10,000-line system — the guarantee is identical.

 The Closure Theorem

-EVA has a fundamental closure theorem, mathematically certified: if two components are certified (Phi C = 1), then any composition of them — sequential, parallel, or conditional — is also certified.
+EVA has a fundamental closure theorem, review-scoped: if two components are review-scoped (closure check passed), then any composition of them — sequential, parallel, or conditional — is also review-scoped.
 The space of correct programs is closed under composition.
 You cannot compose correct parts and get an incorrect whole.
 The algebra prevents it.

 In hardware, this is obvious — Kirchhoff's laws guarantee it.
 In software, before EVA, it was outside the declared model.
 Now it is a theorem with 207 proof files behind it.